Overview of French language in Malaysia

 In higher education, French is taught in different contexts.

-It is offered as an option in some fields such as tourism, engineering or defence.
-We estimate at 5 000 the number of students learning French as an option.
+- It is offered in some fields such as tourism, engineering, fashion or defense.
+We estimate at 5 800 the number of students learning French as an option.

 In total, it is about 30 universities, colleges and institutes which offer French courses.